 - Hypertension (high blood pressure)

-- Rejection of the new intestine or liver
+- Episode of rejection of the new intestine or liver

 - Kidney dysfunction

 The severity of these complications in each patient varies and cannot be predicted prior to the transplant.